 In March 2015, the governor declared a drought emergency which required the city to reduce water use by 36% or face fines.
 In response, the city completely stopped watering public parks, street median island landscaping, and street trees/landscaping in maintenance/community facility districts.
-In June 2015, the city showed that it had reduced water use by 42% compared to the previous year.
-After two and a half months of not watering, the city began watering once a week in July 2015.
+In May 2015, the city showed that it had reduced water use by 42% compared to the previous year.
+After two and a half months of not watering, the city began watering once a week in June 2015.
 It rained 1.25 inches during this period.
 In August, watering twice a week resumed.
 This pattern of eliminating and reducing irrigation contributed to public trees dying.
-Usually the City will shut off irrigation in October and turn it on again in April depending on rain levels.

 The public trees of the city are irrigated either by the city or by the adjoining property owner.
 In street medians, and parks the city waters trees.
-In 57 of 70 maintenance/ community facility districts, the city irrigates trees, shrubs etc. with special taxes collected annually from the property owners in the district.
+In 85 maintenance/community facility districts, the city irrigates trees, shrubs etc. with special taxes collected annually from the property owners in the district.
 It is reasonable for property owners paying taxes for landscape maintenance in their district to expect that the city, will at a minimum, keep the landscaping alive.
 The governor's suggested wording for a model city water conservation ordinance states that "maintenance of landscaping within active public parks and playing fields ..." are uses for which the requirement to comply with mandatory conservation measures such as stopping all landscape irrigation "shall not apply".